ATEA is 50 – GOLDEN JUBILEE 2021, BRISBANE

 |Full Online Concessional Non-Member||AUD $190.00|

-NON Members Email your full name and organisation to email@example.com (this will be a two-step process)
+NON Members Please email your full name and organisation to email@example.com, and you will be registered manually.

 Fee includes ATEA annual membership, subscription to the A+ Ranked Asia-Pacific Journal of Teacher Education and Springer/ATEA2018 Book, in addition to access to all keynotes and symposia, tea and coffee, lunches and welcome reception/book launch.
-The Early Career and Post-Graduate Forum is optional and costs $30 for eligible participants.
+The Early Career and Post-Graduate Pre-Conference Day is optional free for ATEA members.
+Any enquiries – firstname.lastname@example.org

 Please note: Accommodation, travel, and the Conference dinner are not included in your registration fee.